 Sub-floor components.
-Courtesy of Peter Weddell owner/operator of Qld Home Buyers Inspection Service.
+Courtesy of Peter Weddell, owner/operator of Qld Home Buyers Inspection Service and Queensland Building Inspection Service, QBIS.

 Helping non-builders gain a better understanding of how timber framed houses are supported and structured.